-41 Referred to in Refs [42, 45] as 'absolute liability'.
+50 Referred to in Refs [42, 45] as 'absolute liability'.

-- The operating organization and response organizations make arrangements to review and evaluate responses in exercises, in order to record the areas in which improvements are necessary and to ensure that the necessary improvements are made.

-4.215.
-The knowledge, skills and abilities necessary to carry out activities during the transition phase may differ from and may extend beyond those necessary for the emergency response phase.
-Therefore, the selection of the requisite knowledge, skills and abilities for personnel that will be involved during the transition phase should consider the different aspects of the transition phase, and should also target those personnel that will be engaged.
+- The operating organization and response organizations identify the knowledge, skills and abilities necessary to perform the functions for emergency response. - Governments ensure that personnel relevant for emergency response take part in regular training, drills and exercises to ensure that they are able to perform their assigned response functions effectively in a nuclear or radiological emergency. - Exercise programmes are developed and implemented to ensure all functions for emergency response and all organizational interfaces are tested at suitable intervals. - The operating organization and response organizations make arrangements to review and evaluate responses in exercises, in order to record the areas in which improvements are necessary and to ensure that the necessary improvements are made. - 4.215.
+The knowledge, skills and abilities necessary to carry out activities during the transition phase may differ from and may extend beyond those necessary for the emergency phaseemergency response phase.
+Therefore, the selection of the requisite knowledge, skills and abilities for personnel that will be involved during the transition phase should consider the different aspects of the transition phase, and should also target those personnel that will be engaged. - 4.216.

-4.216.
 The training programmes developed in the area of emergency preparedness and response at different levels for the transition phase should consider the personnel that will participate in the training and re-training.
-These programmes should also consider the level of the training (duration, frequency, type and format, performance review, etc.) warranted for the different personnel carrying out the different activities during the transition phase.
+These programmes should also consider the level of the training (duration, frequency, type and format, performance review, etc.) warranted for the different personnel carrying out the different activities during the transition phase. - 4.217.

-4.217.
 The exercise programmes developed and implemented to systematically test the overall adequacy and effectiveness of the emergency arrangements should include the objective of facilitating the timely resumption of normal social and economic activity being tested within an agreed timeframe (once every three to five years), including the participation of the relevant organizations.
-Small scale exercises (e.g. table top exercises) should also be designed and used frequently to test various aspects of the transition phase (coordination, information exchange, transfer of information and data, changes in authority and in discharge of responsibilities decision-making processes, etc.) within an organization at the facility, local, regional or national levels.
+Small scale exercises (e.g. table top exercises) should also be designed and used frequently to test various aspects of the transition phase (coordination, information exchange, transfer of information and data, changes in authority and in discharge of responsibilities decision-making processes, etc.) within an organization at the facility, local, regional or national levels. - 4.218.

-4.218.
 As part of the management system, training, drill and exercise programmes should be evaluated, and areas of improvements should be identified.
 The feedback from this evaluation should be used for review and, as necessary, revision of the emergency arrangements for the transition phase.